Get Your Free Consultation

 FINRA Arbitration Lawyers Representing Investors Against Wells Fargo

 FINRA arbitration gives victims the opportunity to seek justice and recover their financial losses.
 However, the process can be extremely complex, and the smallest of details – down to the individual arbitrators you select – are capable of making or breaking your claim.
 Therefore, it is crucial to be represented by an experienced, aggressive, and knowledgeable FINRA lawyer who understands how to build an effective legal strategy.

 If you lost money because a financial advisor from Wells Fargo intentionally gave you poor investment advice, or deliberately mishandled your account, we encourage you to contact our FINRA attorneys for help.
-For a free legal consultation, contact Epperson & Greenidge LLP, or call (877) 445-9261 today.
+For a free legal consultation, contact Epperson & Greenidge, P.A., or call (877) 445-9261 today.